What is Sublocade?

 Sublocade is not the right treatment for everyone, but for some people, it offers a convenient and effective way to manage cravings and stabilize recovery.

-BrightView makes it simple start treatment with same-day appointments, and 24/7 phone support.
-Call us any time or schedule an appointment online.
+BrightView makes it simple to start treatment with same-day appointments, and 24/7 phone support for new patient scheduling.
+Call us or schedule an appointment online.
 You could begin treatment as soon as today.

 Important note: This page is for educational purposes only.
 It is not medical advice and should not replace guidance from a licensed healthcare provider.
 Always consult your physician or another qualified professional before starting, stopping, or changing any treatment or medication.